Investigating the Dominant Environmental Quenching Process in UVCANDELS/COSMOS Groups: Results

 To investigate the timescale of environmental quenching within each redshift bin we explore the radial dependence of $f_Q$ in Figure~\ref{fig:Quenched}.
-We present the Bayesian estimate of $f_Q$, with both 68\% and 95\% confidence intervals, as a function of the distance to the group center ($r/r_{gr}$) normalized by the radius of the group ($r_{gr}$), derived in K12.
-Red stars indicate the galaxies, down to the mass limit indicated in the Figure, that are included in the calculation of the probability.
+We present the Bayesian estimate of $f_Q$, with the 68\% interval, as a function of the distance to the group center ($r/r_{gr}$) normalized by the radius of the group ($r_{gr}$), derived in K12.
+The histogram indicats the radial distance distribution of galaxies used to derive the model.
 Finally, in the side panel, we show the value of $\widehat{f_Q}$ for field galaxies.

 Although the uncertainties are large we do see a general radial dependence of $f_Q$.
 In the outskirt of groups, $f_Q = $\lowZhighR, consistent with the average value measured in field galaxies ($f_Q = $\lowZfieldAve) in the same redshift bin.
 Moving toward the central parts of groups, $f_Q$ increases, reaching values of $f_Q = $\lowZlowR.
 When interpreting this trend we must be careful, as beyond $r/r_{gr} = 0.6$ we only have two points constraining our fit, which must be considered when we present our analysis in Section~\ref{sect:analysis}.
 However, the general trend indicates that the probability of being quenched is loosely dependent on the distance a agalxy is to its group center.